 By undertaking one of our MA courses, you'll be studying with acknowledged experts in the subject, and will write a dissertation or carry out a research project on the subject of your choice.
 Durham is one of the best English Departments in the country, offering the opportunity to study at the highest level in a beautiful environment.

 English Literary Studies (MA)

 The MA in English Literary Studies allows you to specialise in a particular area of English Literature, choosing the modules that interest you the most.
 It is sufficiently flexible to allow you to combine modules informally, focussing on areas you find most interesting.
-Possibilities might include: American literature; fiction and prose writing; literature, race and gender; genre studies; political and social contexts of literature.
+Possibilities might include: American literature; fiction and prose writing; literature and gender; genre studies; forms of influence; political and social contexts of literature.